SDCG69/SDCG-V10/content/fiction/vacation.md

 The ocean breeze cooled their sweat-slicked skin as they lay there, tangled and spent, the only sound their ragged breathing and the distant crash of waves.
 Jess turned her head, grinning at Ellie’s dazed expression.
 "So," she said, her voice hoarse, "still think this trip was a bad idea?"
 Ellie laughed weakly, swatting at her.
 "Shut up," she muttered, but there was no heat in it—just warmth, and something deeper, something that made Jess’s chest tighten.

-Jess reached for the half-empty tequila bottle, taking a swig before passing it to Ellie.
+Jess reached for the now half-empty tequila bottle, taking a swig before passing it to Ellie.
 Their fingers brushed, lingering, and for a moment, neither of them spoke.
 The air between them was charged—not with the heat of minutes ago, but with something quieter, more fragile.
 Ellie took a sip, the liquor burning her throat, and then set the bottle aside, rolling onto her side to face Jess.
 "So," she echoed, tracing idle circles on Jess’s stomach.
 "What now?"

 Jess’s fingers tangled with Ellie’s, her thumb brushing over Ellie’s knuckles in a slow, absent rhythm.
 The ocean breeze tangled between them, carrying the scent of salt and sunscreen and something indefinably *theirs*.
 Jess’s mouth found hers, slow and lingering this time, less tequila and more intention.
 Ellie melted into it, her hands sliding up Jess’s back, tracing the ridges of her spine like she was memorizing them.